pleskunov/ceify/README.md

 - Assumes consistent file structure from supported instruments
 - CSV parsing is simplified (no quoted field handling)
 - No batch processing

+## Acknowledgements

+The graphical interface of `ceify` is built with [Slint](https://slint.dev).

+Slint is licensed under the [GPLv3 License](https://slint.dev/terms-and-conditions#gplv3) for open-source projects.

+The "Made with Slint" logo is used in accordance with the Slint branding guidelines.

 ## License